LivelyDismay/tempus-maledictum/faq.md

 ### I am experiencing crashes.
 What do I do?

 There is one known crash in the list, which is during the House of Horrors quest.
-If you choose the vanilla route (siding with Molag Bol), the game crashes if you skip or tab out of the final dialogue.
+If you choose the vanilla route (siding with Molag Bal), the game crashes if you skip or tab out of the final dialogue.
 Simply let this dialogue play out on its own, and you won't crash.

 Other than that, we would need more details.
 Problems can often arise from using third-party Antivirus programs, or using OneDrive (both of these can interfere with MO2's ability to save, so if you're crashing on save/load, it's likely Antivirus/OneDrive issues).

 For any other crashes, we'd have to see a crashlog.
 You can find us over on [Discord](https://discord.gg/livelymods).

+Please remember that this was a very large update that was recently put out, and we are a very small team.
+The thousands of you will see more of the game in a day than the half dozen of us saw in three months. **I genuinely want to provide the best possible experience for you,** so please feel free to report bugs, and have some patience.
+We will address any issues when we can.

 ---